chickensoft-games/GoDotTest/README.md

 For C# 10 to work, you need the dotnet 6 SDK installed.
 See what you have installed with `dotnet --info`.
 On mac, Godot 3 can have trouble finding .NET 6 if you have older SDK's installed, due to the dotnet [path search order][godot-dotnet-paths].
 There are also a few [work-arounds][dotnet-path-workaround] available.

-This project uses git submodules to bring in the code for the Godot addons, since some of the addons are still in development.
-Be sure to run `git submodule update --init --recursive` once you've cloned the repo to pull in all the addon code.

 ## Example Test

 Here's a simple test which does absolutely nothing.
 It can use the `TestScene` node available to it from its base class to manipulate the scene tree, if needed.